 Division 1: Colleges in this division may offer up to 12 equivalency softball scholarships.
-There are numerous requirements and rules for this division.
 Pay close attention to the eligibility requirements in the Guide for the College-Bound Student-Athlete.
 Prospective players must register with the NCAA eligibility center.
 For the coming academic year, the NCAA states that:

 Division 2 is the only one that allows college softball teams to offer tryouts for prospective students.
 Pay close attention to the eligibility requirements in the Guide for the College-Bound Student-Athlete.
 Prospective students for Division 2 colleges must register with the NCAA eligibility center.